2745518585/Orita/README_en-CN.md

 `/add=key`: Upload settings to a settings file named `key`.

 `/load=key`: Load the settings file named `key` into the local settings of the current directory.

+`/merge=key`: Merge (overwrite mismatches) the settings file named `key` into the local settings of the current directory.

 `/files`: If `num` is not provided, output the `file.json` file.
 If `num` is provided but not the `value`, output the value of the file with the number `num`.
 If `%{RESET}%` is appended to `num`, reset the file to its default value, which is read from `%{FILE_PATH}%/files/file.json`.
 If `value` is appended to `num`, set the file to `value`.